 The Faculty's strategic aim is to produce excellent research that is both interdisciplinary and translational, having practical applications for human and societal benefit.
 Our work encompasses a range of activities, from asking fundamental questions about pathogen biology and non-communicable disease; through to developing practical interventions for the treatment of individuals and maintaining their well-being, to informing public health policy.

 Research within the Faculty is organised around six main themes:

 Translating our research into impact in the real world has always been a priority in the faculty.
 Our research has had important benefits to people in the wider community; regionally, nationally and internationally.

-Alongside this, the Faculty also has important partnerships with other parts of the University that carry out related research.
+The Faculty has important partnerships with other parts of the University that carry out health-related research.
 We also enjoy close collaborations and strong links with NHS and social care partners, health-related industries and the voluntary sector.